OSTASIEN Verlag

 • 1998

-• "The Maritime Trade of Quanzhou from the 9th through the 13th Centuries", Stephan Conermann (Hrsg.), Asien und Afrika.
-Der Indische Ozean in historischer Perspektive (Asia and Africa.
-The Indian Ocean in Historical Perspective) (Hamburg: E.B.-Verlag, 1998), pp. 89-108.
+• "The Maritime Trade of Quanzhou from the 9th through the 13th Centuries", in Asien und Afrika: Der Indische Ozean in historischer Perspektive (Asia and Africa: The Indian Ocean in Historical Perspective), hg. von Stephan Conermann (Hamburg: E.B.-Verlag, 1998), 89-108.

-• "Politics and Morality in Song China: Sima Guang as a Typical Example", in: New Developments in Asian Studies, ed. by Paul van der Velde und Alex McKay (London, New York: Keagan Paul, 1998), pp. 77-91.
+• "Politics and Morality in Song China: Sima Guang as a Typical Example", in New Developments in Asian Studies, hg. von Paul van der Velde und Alex McKay (London, New York: Keagan Paul, 1998), 77-91.
 (E, C, EAC)

 • 1994